-An understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including Types of biopsy Transport of specimens The law in relation to human tissue PI11 Microbiology Know the relevant investigations.
-Know how and when (urgent vs routine) to request them.
+An understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including

+Types of biopsy

+Transport of specimens

+The law in relation to human tissue

+PI11 Microbiology

+Know the relevant investigations.

 Know how to take and transport a sample or tissue scrape, including use of optimal transport medium to isolate the causative organism.
 Interpret, explain and act upon the results.

-Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including Collection of samples for virology, bacteriology, mycology, parasitology Corneal scrapes Conjunctival swabs Intra-ocular samples PI12 Biometry Know the relevant investigations in particular for cataract surgery.
+Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including

+Collection of samples for virology, bacteriology, mycology, parasitology

+Corneal scrapes

+Conjunctival swabs

+Intra-ocular samples

+PI12 Biometry

+Know the relevant investigations in particular for cataract surgery.

 Recognise an error in the biometry result and identify when it may need to be repeated.

 Know how and when to request contact and non-contact biometry.

-Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including Keratometry Axial length measurement IOL power calculation And A constants Sources of biometric error Choice of post-operative refractive error Refractive error PI13 Fields (automated, Goldmann) Know the different perimeters available and the different strategies and algorithms used for measuring visual field.
+Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including

+Keratometry

+Axial length measurement

+IOL power calculation

+And

+A constants

+Sources of biometric error

+Choice of post-operative refractive error

+Refractive error

+PI13 Fields (automated, Goldmann)

+Know the different perimeters available and the different strategies and algorithms used for measuring visual field.

 Choose appropriate strategies for different conditions e.g. glaucoma monitoring, neurological assessment, driving standards.

-Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including Humphrey and other automated perimeters Statistical analysis Goldmann perimetry PI14 Immunology and allergy testing Know the relevant immunological investigations.
-Know how and when (urgent vs routine) to request them.
+Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including

+Humphrey and other automated perimeters

+Statistical analysis

+Goldmann perimetry

+PI14 Immunology and allergy testing

+Know the relevant immunological investigations.

 Interpret, explain and act upon the results.

 Know about allergy testing such as the patch test.

 Understand the use of immunological tests in patients on immunosuppressive treatment.

-Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including Auto-antibodies HLA antigens Patch tests PI16 Bone scans Know the relevant investigations.
+Interpretation and an understanding of the performance and underlying basic science of contemporary tests that are used in ophthalmic practice, including

+Auto-antibodies

+HLA antigens

+Patch tests

+PI16 Bone scans

+Know the relevant investigations.